Serving UK Armed Forces member charged under Official Secrets Act

 He appeared before Westminster Magistrates Court on Saturday charged with making a “damaging disclosure of information relating to defence which was in his possession by virtue of his position as Crown Servant”.

-Mr Newsome is also charged with having in his possession “documents which he failed to take such care of as to prevent the unauthorised disclosure of those documents”.
+Mr Newsome, who is based in the UK, is also charged with having in his possession “documents which he failed to take such care of as to prevent the unauthorised disclosure of those documents”.

+He is alleged to have shared a 10-page document with two senior officers and one civilian, including by taking photographs of the document and sending them by social media.

+The officer is further alleged to have had digital and hard copies of the document and is also accused of possessing separate secret information on a USB stick.

-The 36-year-old, who appeared before District Judge Michael Snow, was dressed in a grey t-shirt and tracksuit trousers, with short hair and closely cropped beard.
+The 36-year-old, who appeared before District Judge Michael Snow dressed in a grey t-shirt and tracksuit trousers, with short hair and closely cropped beard, confirmed his name and date of birth.

 ‘Potential to cause a threat to UK citizens abroad’

-Bridget Fitzgerald, for the Crown Prosecution Service, explained the charges to the court, stating: “Mr Newsome has ongoing knowledge of sensitive material which has potential to cause a threat to UK citizens abroad.”
+Bridget Fitzpatrick, for the Crown Prosecution Service, explained the charges to the court, stating: “Mr Newsome has ongoing knowledge of sensitive material which has potential to cause a threat to UK citizens abroad.”

 She added that if such material was disclosed “it would facilitate the targeting of military personnel on operations overseas”.

+His defence solicitor, who also cannot be named on national security grounds, said that Mr Newsome had made no attempt to abscond before flying back.

+She added: “He has fully cooperated with the authorities in this matter and handed over information when he was asked to.”

-Mr Newsome, described in court as a serving officer who is based in the UK, was remanded in custody by the judge until Friday to give the Attorney General the opportunity to examine the case and decide whether to press ahead with the prosecution.
+Mr Newsome was remanded in custody by the judge until Friday to give the Attorney General the opportunity to examine the case and decide whether to press ahead with the prosecution.

 District Judge Snow refused an application for bail.